 HDS-12 Increase the proportion of adults with hypertension whose blood pressure is under control.

-How Do We Compare With the U.S.?The prevalence percentages of Alaska and U.S. adults with hypertension are similar.
-In 2015, the rate of hypertension among Alaskan adults was 28.2% compared to 30.9% for the U.S.
+How Do We Compare With the U.S.?The prevalence of hypertension in Alaska and the U.S. is similar.
+In 2017, the rate of hypertension among Alaskan adults was 31.9% compared to 32.3% for the U.S.

-What Is Being Done?[http://dhss.alaska.gov/dph/Chronic/Pages/Cardiovascular/default.aspx Alaska's Heart Disease and Stroke Prevention Program (HDSP)] has hired health care practice quality improvement facilitators to provide on-site coaching for Federally Qualified Health Centers (FQHCs) in order to improve care of patients with high blood pressure.
+What Is Being Done?[http://dhss.alaska.gov/dph/Chronic/Pages/Cardiovascular/default.aspx Alaska's Heart Disease and Stroke Prevention Program (HDSP)] has hired quality improvement facilitators for health care practice to provide on-site coaching for Federally Qualified Health Centers (FQHCs) in order to improve care of patients with high blood pressure.
 The quality improvement (QI) project models its processes from [http://www.ihi.org/Pages/default.aspx The Institute for Healthcare Improvement].
 The coaching includes how to use these QI processes and offers evidenced-based resources on how to improve blood pressure control.

 The HDSP program also provides staffing and support for the statewide coalition, [http://dhss.alaska.gov/sites/takeheart/Pages/main.aspx Take Heart Alaska].
 Take Heart Alaska is a partnership of agencies, organizations, and individuals working to promote cardiovascular health, prevent cardiovascular disease and improve cardiovascular care.